Skip to content

 When Fractional Head of AI Transformation is the right call.

-You already have a CTO or VP Eng who's stretched
+CTO or VP Eng is stretched

 Tech leadership is in seat.
 AI keeps getting pushed because it competes with five other priorities.
 Fractional Head of AI pulls AI out as its own portfolio so it stops losing to the latest incident.

-AI spend is climbing and adoption isn't
+AI spend climbing, adoption isn't

 Tools added.
 Pilots run.
 Adoption stuck under 20%.
 That's an AI-specific failure mode (Leadership-Lab-Crowd), not a general tech-leadership problem.
 Needs the named fix.